Gastric Sleeve Surgery or gastrectomy

 During this procedure a bariatric surgeon removes about 60 percent of the stomach so that it takes the shape of a tube or sleeve.

-Surgeons Perform First-Ever Weight Loss Surgery Through the Vagina
+Surgeons Perform First-Ever Free healthy weight loss Surgery Through the Vagina

 Typically, gastric sleeve surgery is performed laparoscopically.
 This means that the surgeon makes small five incisions in the abdomen and then inserts a viewing tube with a small camera (laparoscope) and tiny surgical instruments into these small incisions to remove part of the stomach.
 The tube-shaped stomach that’s left is sealed and closed with staples.